A Parameter-Free Tour of the Binary Black Hole Population: Stop Two: Redshifts

-If real, the step-like structure in the redshift-dependent merger rate could arise from a variety of effects.
+If real, the steplike structure in the redshift-dependent merger rate could arise from a variety of effects.
 The redshift-dependent merger rate $\mathcal{R}(z)$ is generally modeled by convolving an estimate of the metallicity-dependent cosmic star formation rate with a distribution of time delays between progenitor formation and binary merger; the time delay distribution is itself typically modeled as a power law.
-The resulting merger rate is also usually well-described by a power-law at low redshifts.
-If the observed binary black hole population is dominated by a single formation channel, the possible non-power law behavior in Fig.~\ref{fig:z} could indicate additional non-trivial structure in the birth rate or time delay distribution of binary progenitors.
+The resulting merger rate is also usually well described by a power law at low redshifts.
+If the observed binary black hole population is dominated by a single formation channel, the possible non-power-law behavior in Fig.~\ref{fig:z} could indicate additional nontrivial structure in the birth rate or time delay distribution of binary progenitors.
 Alternatively, the observed binary population could comprise a mixture of several distinct formation channels.
 A shift from a flat to an evolving merger rate at $z\approx 0.5$ could mark a transition between two formation channels, one of which dominates low-redshift mergers and the other of which takes over at larger redshifts.
 If a mixture between formation channels is the correct explanation of Fig.~\ref{fig:z}, then we should also expect to see systematic evolution in \textit{other} intrinsic properties of binary black holes between low and high redshifts.
-Although no such evolution has been found in the binary black hole mass spectrum~\cite{Fishbach2021,vanSon2022}, the binary black hole \textit{spin} distribution does potentially evolve with redshift, with the effective inspiral spin (further discussed in Sect.~\ref{sec:effective-spins} below) becoming larger and more positive at higher $z$~\cite{Biscoveanu2022}.
+Although no such evolution has been found in the binary black hole mass spectrum~\cite{Fishbach2021,vanSon2022}, the binary black hole \textit{spin} distribution potentially evolves with redshift, with the effective inspiral spin (further discussed in Sect.~\ref{sec:effective-spins} below) becoming larger and more positive at higher $z$~\cite{Biscoveanu2022}.
 Additional observations will be critical in confirming the trends identified in Fig.~\ref{fig:z} and in Ref.~\cite{Biscoveanu2022} and in probing any relationship between these two trends.